-Here is a look at some of the monumental moments and legislative battles that have led to more equal voting rights throughout the country.
-Each deserves a minute to remember as the US heads into the 2016 presidential election.
+Here’s a look at some of the monumental events throughout US history that have led to more equal voting rights across the country.

-The Case of Native American Voting Rights in Arizona
+3. Native American Voting Rights in Arizona and New Mexico

 A receipt from a poll tax costing $1 in 1917, equates to over $20 today.